5 Steps to Effective Networking in the Architecture, Engineering, and Construction Industry

-Effective Networking steps for Architecture, engineering and construction industries.
+Effective Networking steps for Architecture

 Networking is not selling.
 Networking is not selling.
 Networking is not selling.
 Have I gotten my point across?
 Rather, networking is about building relationships and trust.
 It’s easy to get caught up in the idea that networking is selling, but that concept is myth.
 Everyone in a firm is responsible for networking as it should be a vital component of their job, although some employees play a larger role than others.